-Whether you call them CEO, president, general manager, or director is up to you, but this role is one of the most basic and common elements of an organizational structure.
-This person or group is responsible for making the most important business decisions.
+Whether you call them CEO, president, or General Manager, identifying the top decision maker is the primary element of an organizational structure.
+This person is responsible for making the most critical business decisions.

-Organizations can also be structured in a centralized or decentralized manner.
-If decision-making power is aggregated at a single point, the structure is considered centralized.
-If decision-making power is spread out, the structure is considered decentralized.
+Organizations can structure management responsibility in a centralized or decentralized manner.
+If decision-making power aggregates at a single point, the structure is considered centralized.
+If decision-making power is spread out, the structure is deemed to be decentralized.
 While a decentralized structure promotes a more democratic culture, it can also slow down the decision-making process by allowing too many opinions into the mix.

-Formalization explains how jobs are structured within an organization and takes into account the degree to which an employee’s day-to-day life is governed by rules and procedures.
-A formal structure seeks to separate the employee from the role, as the role stays the same regardless of who’s currently holding it.
-An informal structure places more value on the employee, allowing for the progression of a role based on an individual’s preferences or skill set and places less importance on what team they are on.
-I suggest finding out what the employees prefer and consider making some changes based on their responses.
+“Formalization” explains how jobs are structured within an organization and takes into account the degree to which rules and procedures govern an employee’s day-to-day life.
+A formal structure seeks to separate the employee from the role, as the position stays the same regardless of who’s currently holding it.
+A simple structure places more value on the employee, allowing for the progression of a role based on an individual’s preferences or skill set and places less importance on what team they are on.
+Active leaders often dedicate time to finding out what the employees prefer and make changes based on their responses.

-This concept refers to the process of grouping jobs together in order to coordinate common tasks.
+This concept refers to the process of grouping jobs together to coordinate everyday tasks.
 If an organization has strict departmentalization, each department is highly autonomous, and there is little interaction between them and other teams.
-In contrast, loose departmentalization means teams have more freedom collaborate with others.
+In contrast, loose departmentalization means teams have more freedom to collaborate with others.

 As part of structuring an organization, it is valuable to consider the degree of departmentalization that placement choices will have.
 Strictly departmentalized companies benefit from higher-levels of accountability, while looser structures may realize higher economies of scale.